ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 - It might take a few minutes for the DNS record of the Dash App's external endpoint to propagate across the Internet.

 ### Login with CLI
-You will need to [login to the IBM Kubernetes Service (IKS) cluster](https://cloud.ibm.com/docs/containers?topic=containers-access_cluster) with the CLI tools to run the CLI commands in this tutorial.
+You will need to [login to the IBM Kubernetes Service (IKS) cluster](https://cloud.ibm.com/docs/containers?topic=containers-access_cluster) with the CLI tools to run the commands in this tutorial.

 <span style="font-size:x-small">